 There are also plenty of opportunities for active visitors, especially those interested in watersports.

 This is a colorful, cosmopolitan port with fine restaurants, duty free shopping, diving, fishing, eco-tours and excursions like Hideaway Island and Mele Cascades waterfall.

 Taxis, mini buses, private buses and rental cars are available for getting around Port Vila.
 It also an easy place to tour around on foot.

 In a jaded world such as we live in, Ekasup Cultural Village is a breath of fresh air.

 It pays to compare your cruise line tours here.

 Although it costs roughly $10 US, the trip to the waterfall is a must do if you're in Port Vila.
 The 15-20 minute hike through the lush green trails is not too strenuous.
 Be ready to get your feet wet and you must walk across a few wet spots to find the waterfall at the end.
 Spectacular!

 Right in the middle of town are the markets.
-They are open every day from just after dawn until whenever they feel like packing up and going home - usually this starts happening around 3 or 3:30.
+They are open every day, except on Sunday, from just after dawn until whenever they feel like packing up and going home - usually this starts happening around 3 or 3:30.
 The last people are gone by dusk (around 5:30 in the winter).
 The large, covered area of the market is dominated by food.
 You can get fresh fruits, veggies, seafood, laplap (a common food made from grated yams, bananas, taro, manioc, or kusava and covered in coconut milk -- sometimes with extras on top like local cabbage, crab, or other seafood, then wrapped in pandana leaves and baked over hot rocks or coals).
 In front of and just to the side of the food stalls are clothing and crafts.